Skip to content

 Hawaii School Choice

 Hawaii school choice offers tuition-free public options like charter schools, magnet programs, and open enrollment—but it does not fund private school tuition.
 There are no voucher programs, Education Savings Accounts (ESAs), or tax-credit scholarships in place.
+Hawaii operates as a single unified school district statewide, offering 38 charter schools, geographic exceptions for public school transfers, private nonprofit scholarships (ACE Scholarships providing $3,000-$4,000 annually), and preschool subsidies up to $1,500/month through Preschool Open Doors.
+Homeschooling is legal with notification requirements.

 Program Types & Funding Mechanism